Instant Pot Chicken Corn Chowder

 Instructions

 - Add the olive oil to an electric pressure cooker.
-Turn to saute, add the onion and ¼ teaspoon salt and saute for 7 minutes, stirring occasionally.
+Turn to saute, add the onion and ¼ teaspoon of the salt and saute for 7 minutes, stirring occasionally.

-- Add the turmeric, potatoes, sweet potatoes, 1 cup corn, garlic, ¾ teaspoons salt, chicken, and broth, stirring to combine.
+- Add the turmeric, potatoes, sweet potatoes, 1 cup of the corn, garlic, ¾ teaspoons of salt, chicken, and stock, stirring to combine.

 - Secure the lid, select the manual setting, and set it to high pressure for 15 minutes.